 Health Insurance Alternatives

-Health insurance alternatives can be in the form of care membership programs.
+A care membership program is another form of health benefit.
 These are often less expensive and easier to enroll in than traditional health insurance plans.
 Mira is an alternative to health insurance that helps you access affordable essential services like urgent care centers and lab testing.

-2022 Health Insurance Plans Frequently Asked Questions (FAQs)
+Open Enrollment 2022 for Health Insurance Plans Frequently Asked Questions (FAQs)

-Open enrollment for 2022 health insurance plans is only a few months away, so we answer a few common questions below.
+Open enrollment for 2022 health insurance has passed, but it is crucial to seek health care coverage in other ways.
 While you are not mandated to have health insurance, there are important considerations when opting out of health insurance.

 Will my current ACA health insurance plan automatically renew?